 - 5.1 There could be a risk to the Council's reputation if measures are not put in place to assist older people.
-Relations with older residents could also be harmed. - The Council cannot deliver all services and improvements without its partners.
+Relations with older residents could also be harmed. - 5.2 The Council cannot deliver all services and improvements without its partners.
 Therefore the successful delivery of this strategy will be dependent upon their commitment.
-The Local Strategic Partnership has identified "supporting the ageing population" as a priority in the Sustainable Community Strategy.
-Key organisations representing older people will also act as consultees. - 5.3 Departments of the Council need to note and deliver the actions contained in the action plan to ensure success. - 5.4 An awareness of the risk implications has been included in the action plan.
+The Rochford Local Strategic Partnership identified "supporting the ageing population" as a priority in the Sustainable Community Strategy and this theme will be carried forward in the new Joint Local Strategic Partnership with Castle Point. - 5.3 Departments of the Council need to note and deliver the actions contained in the action plan to ensure success.

+5.4 An awareness of the risk implications has been included in the action plan.